MarkSheehan72/milestone-project-3/README.md

 * Search for the recipe using one of the categories to see if it was added.

-* Can see that this works.
+* Can visually confirm that this works.
+As the site developer, I can see that this has been added to the database on MongoDB Atlas.